masterlifting/embassy-access/README.md

 - **Source**

   - `embassy-access-core`: Core logic and functionalities with domain models and APIs.
-  - `embassy-access-telegram`: Telegram bot functionalities to interact with the system.
-  - `embassy-access-worker`: Background worker services for processing tasks.
+  - `embassy-access-worker`: Background worker services for processing business logic.

 - **Tests**
   - `embassy-access-tests`: Tests for the core functionalities.